Malayan Declaration of Independence: The document

-The original declaration was written on a 750mm by 500mm goatskin (parchment) in traditional Malay manuscript style and decorated by coloured filigree carvings, with its blue colour derived from lapis lazuli gem powder; its red colour sourced from natural materials; and its gold colour acquired from pure 24-carat gold.
-Important parts of the text were also written in red.
+The original declaration was written on a 750mm by 500mm goatskin (vellum) in traditional Malay manuscript style and decorated by coloured filigree carvings, with its blue colour derived from lapis lazuli gem powder; its red colour sourced from natural materials; and its gold colour acquired from pure 24-carat gold.
+Important parts of the text were also written in red, and the borders of the document was inlaid with 100% gold leaf.

 The content of the declaration was drafted by Ibrahim Mahmood with the help of several other Malay nationalist figures, such as Senu Abdul Rahman, while the text was handwritten by a Kelantanese scribe.
+The design of the documents were handled by a team of 10 artists from the Department of Survey and Mapping, who received the instruction to prepare for the declaration document in June 1957.
+The team first produced the drawings on a larger scale, then photographed and reduced them onto glass negatives at a smaller scale, followed by some touch up, a process which was repeated until achieving the intended final sizes.
+Mirrors were also used to check for symmetry and alignment of the line drawings.
+The team also took inspiration from traditional woodcarving motifs when designing the document's borders.

 The declaration was produced in two versions, one in Malay with Jawi script, while the another in English.
 Official copies of the declaration was also published in Chinese and Tamil, making the declaration officially available in a total of four languages.
 Copies of the declaration in four languages were distributed to all village heads and local community leaders throughout the nation during the independence.

+The Malayan survey department produced a total of eight official handdrawn copies of the declaration.
+One of the 10-person designing team, Yap Kok Sun, a soldier from the 1st Battalion of Manchester Regiment who was recruited into the department in 1956 and in charged of the document's watermarks and line details, was persuaded by his European superior to sign his initial "K.S.
+Yap" onto the back of the document, although reluctantly.

 Currently, the original documents of the declaration are being stored and preserved by the National Archives of Malaysia since 1958 or 1959, and have since then undergone two conservation and encapsulation process.